fereshteh-razmi/test1/README.md

 The KDTree is a binary tree where nodes corresponds to point in a k-dimensional space.
 Leaves usually store the actual data (or a colleciton of them) and non-leaves are implicitly generating a hyperplane that divides the space into two parts.
 Points to the left/right of this hyperplane are represented by the left/right subtree.

 ## Distance Measure
+The first issues one should deals with the measure of "closeness"?
+Depnding on the application one might consider different metrics.
+For example, one might see 2 years of age a big difference for persons which make the people very far from each other even if they are located in the same city.
+However, for a different applicaiton 2 years of different might be considered very close while locating even on a vilage will be a large distance.
+We capture the distance between the three dimensional persons p = [p.lat, p.long, p.age] and q = [q.lat, q.long, q.age] by an inverse kernel matrix K where the distance can be computed via
+$ dist(p, q) = (p-q)' K^-1 (p-q)$

 ## Tree Construction